Saudi king reiterates support for Palestinians after Israel comments

 Increased tension between Riyadh and Tehran has fueled speculation that shared interests may push Saudi Arabia and Israel to work together against what they see as a common Iranian threat.

-Reporting By Stephen Kalin; editing by David Stamp
+Reporting By Stephen Kalin; editing by David Stamp and Diane Craft